-The first tractable subclass of MRFs was identified by Pearl [119], who showed that belief propagation can be used to perform inference in polynomial time when G is a tree.
-More recently, certain types of inference in binary MRFs with associative (or submodular) potentials ψ have been shown to be tractable [17, 79, 146].
-Inference in nonbinary associative MRFs is NP-hard, but can be efficiently approximated to a constant factor depending on the size of the largest clique [146].
+The first tractable subclass of MRFs was identified by Pearl (1982), who showed that belief propagation can be used to perform inference in polynomial time when Gis a tree.
+More recently, certain types of inference in binary MRFs with associative (or submodular) potentials $\psi$ have been shown to be tractable (Boros and Hammer, 2002; Taskar et al., 2004; Kolmogorov and Zabih, 2004).
+Inference in non-binary associative MRFs is NP-hard, but can be efficiently approximated to a constant factor depending on the size of the largest clique (Taskar et al., 2004).
 Intuitively, an edge potential is called associative if it encourages the endpoint nodes take the same value (e.g., to be both in or both out of the set Y).
 More formally, associative potentials are at least one whenever the variables they depend on are all equal, and exactly one otherwise.
 We can rewrite the pairwise, binary MRF of Equation (3.5) in a canonical log-linear form: